zizicharter/python-polygon-painter/01-introduction.md

 ## Random

 Python has a feature that allows us to generate (pseudo-)random numbers.
 In order to do this we need to tell it we want to use the set of functions that create these numbers.
+To do this add this line to the top of your script:
 ```
 import random
 ```